-See example \ref{ex4.2} and \ref{ex4.7}. \\ In the third part of paper, we provide an application of the relative volume function.
+See example \ref{ex4.2}. \\ In the third part of paper, we provide an application of the relative volume function.
 Recall the work in \cite{bray2008capacity}, where the authors derive an upper bound for the capacity of an asymptotically flat 3-manifold with nonnegative scalar curvature and also showed a rigidity result, i.e. the upper bound is achieved if and only if $(M^3,g)$ is isometric to a spatial Schwarzschild manifold.
 In this paper, we study the capacity of an AH manifold.
 Since the pivotal of an AH manifold is that it has a good structure at infinity, i.e. a compactification, then we will study the behavior of the capacity at infinity.
 Using the relative volume function, we give an upper bound of the capacity of balls in AH manifold when its radius goes to infinity.
 More concretely, it is easy to calculate the capacity of balls in hyperbolic space, it has the formula (\cite{grigor1999isoperimetric}):